8 Popular Cruise Luggage Tag Holders for Major Cruise Lines

 You will need to print your tags for a Royal Caribbean cruise.
 We recommend these clear plastic luggage tag holders designed specifically for Royal Caribbean luggage tags.

-You will need to print your tags for Princess cruises.
-We recommend these clear plastic luggage tag holders designed specifically for Princess luggage tags.
+You will need to print your tags for Princess Cruises.
+We recommend these clear plastic luggage tag holders designed for Princess luggage tags.

 You will need to print your tags for an MSC cruise.
-We recommend these clear plastic luggage tag holders designed specifically for MSC luggage tags.
+We recommend these clear plastic luggage tag holders, explicitly designed for MSC luggage tags.

 In the past, Celebrity has mailed luggage tags to us before our sail date on the Celebrity Equinox.
 However, this has changed; you may need to print your tags for a Celebrity cruise.

-We recommend these clear plastic luggage tag holders designed specifically for Celebrity luggage tags.
-We recently ordered and used them for the first time for our most recent Celebrity Solstice cruise without any issues.
-Now we have them for future cruises with Celebrity.
+We recommend these clear plastic luggage tag holders designed for Celebrity luggage tags.
+We recently ordered and used them for the first time without any issues on our most recent Celebrity Solstice cruise, and now we have them for future cruises with Celebrity.

 These one-size-fits-most tags are mostly compatible with most cruise lines.